Erasmus+ / Swiss-European Mobility Program

 - This can be combined with Auslands-BAföG.
 Whether it can be combined with other scholarships must be checked individually.

-- Certain students (e.g. working students, first-generation students, students traveling with children, students with physical or psychological impairments) may receive an additional €250 monthly top-up for the entire funded period.
+- Certain students (e.g. first-generation students, students traveling with children, students with physical or psychological impairments) may receive an additional €250 monthly top-up for the entire funded period.

 For all questions regarding the Erasmus+ scholarship, the TUM G&A Office is your main contact.
 Visit the relevant website or contact the responsible staff directly.